 Public Relations DOs

 - Research and figure out the right reporter before you pitch a story.
-All reporters have beats and Associated Press also has national writers who specialize in certain areas, including business, entertainment, medicine, health, sports and lifestyles.
+All reporters have beats and Associated Press also has national writers who specialize in certain areas.
+These include business, entertainment, medicine, health, sports and lifestyles.

 - Make sure your story pitch is national in interest and sharply focused.
 AP is for national and international news.
-Stories about local food truck events and a new menu items developed by a local food truck aren’t AP stories — but they might be a better fit at a local publication.
+Stories about local food truck events and a new menu items developed by a local food truck aren’t AP stories.
+They are better suited for a local publication.

-- Write succinct press releases, preferably with bullet points noting the time, place and date of the event and a FEW sentences explaining the “what” and “why” of the story.
+- Write succinct press releases.
+Use bullet points noting the time, place and date of the event and a FEW sentences explaining the “what” and “why” of the story.
 Every newsroom in America receives hundreds of press releases each day by fax and email.
 Long winded pitches fall through the cracks.

 - Tell reporters that if you’re sending a pitch to multiple people within the same newsroom.
 If a reporter begins a story based on a pitch, only to find out one or two other reporters in other departments or beats have done the same thing, this will make reporters more cautious the next time you pitch something.